 The secret to growing wealth was spelled out by Benjamin Graham over seventy five years ago when he wrote, "The real money in investing will have to be made - as most of it has been in the past - not out of buying and selling, but out of owning and holding securities, receiving dividends and interest, and benefiting from their long-term increase in value."
 The challenge in this endeavor, as we all know, is managing our emotions and making sure we have the fortitude to not get discouraged in the short run and to maintain our ownership in businesses that may be temporarily out of favor price wise.
-This is especially true today in the energy market as well as other commodity related businesses.
-We will address that in a moment, but first...

 Calvin Coolidge once said, "Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful people with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan 'press on' has solved and always will solve the problems of the human race."
 Investing is exactly like that!
 People who engage the market in a myriad of ways are most likely talented, smart, and well educated.
-Investors fail when they do not follow through on a clear plan or strategy, or let their temperament get the better of them and make irrational decisions, almost always at the wrong time.
+Where investors fail, is when they do not follow through on a clear plan or strategy, or let their temperament get the better of them and make irrational decisions, almost always at the wrong time.

-The purpose of our letter this quarter is to review our investment philosophy with you so we can ensure a level of success that you will have with your portfolio.
+The purpose of our letter as we begin 2020 is to review our investment philosophy with you so we can ensure a level of success that you will have with your portfolio and with all your investments in general.
 We at CORDA are not in some sort of horse race with the stock market.
 Dividend growth investing and being a value buyer is not synonymous with buying an index.
 It's important to distinguish between being an offensive or defensive investor.
-In the late 1990's, the offensive investor out-performed the defensive-minded investor as many growth companies shot up in price faster than the "old economy" businesses that chugged along.
+In the late 1990's, the offensive investor out-performed the defensive minded one as many growth companies shot up in price much more rapidly than the "old economy" businesses that chugged along.
 A few short years later, that strategy got creamed.
-That reminds me of a quote I heard last week at an investment conference in Chicago.
-Jeremy Grantham, Chief Investment Strategist of Grantham Mayo van Otterloo, said, "Facebook is not the steam engine," referencing the dramatic difference with businesses that were created in the industrial revolution versus those today that are defined as social media stocks.
-Most value oriented stocks and dividend paying companies are defensive in nature.
-We have always known, especially coming out of 2009, that dividend paying blue chip multinationals, many of which we own, could possibly underperform a bull market.
-But we bought them then and still buy them today.
+That reminds us of a comment from legendary investor Jeremy Grantham, Chief Investment Strategist of Grantham Mayo van Othello; "Facebook is not the steam engine," referencing the dramatic difference with businesses that were created in the industrial revolution versus those today that are defined as social media darlings.
+Established and stable businesses with consistent dividend paying track records are more durable and reliable in nature.
+We have always known, especially coming out of the steep declines in 2000 and again in 2008, that dividend paying stalwarts, many of which we own, could possibly underperform a romping bull market.
+Yet we continue to favor them and will judiciously invest this way in the future.
 Why?
 Because of the attractive yields, soundness of their business plans, predictable revenues and earnings, and strong balance sheets.